The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: System Components

+\textsc{Mimosa} uses two coplanar polar low-Earth orbits; thus, both satellites can share the same launch vehicle.
 The \textsc{Capella} constellation uses two orthogonal sets of polar orbits; accordingly, two separate launches will be required, each carrying two satellites.
-Given the importance of constellations of small satellites for the ``new space age'', multiple launchers have been developed, or are under development, to transport such satellites into low Earth orbits inexpensively.
-The Korea Space Launch Vehicle II (\href{https://www.kari.re.kr/eng/sub03_04.do}{KSLV-II}) is able to carry a payload of 1500~kg into a LEO.
-Very recent cost-effective launcher designs include the Isar Aerospace \href{https://www.isaraerospace.com/spectrum}{Spectrum} (1000~kg payload to LEO), the Rocket Factory Augsburg \href{https://www.rfa.space/rfa-one/}{RFA~1} (1300~kg payload to LEO), the Innospace \href{http://www.innospc.com/page/sub01_03}{HANBIT-Mini} (500~kg payload to LEO), and the Korean Agency for Defense Development's \href{https://english.hani.co.kr/arti/english_edition/e_national/1119166}{sea-launched solid-fuel rocket} (up to 1500~kg payload to LEO).
+Given the importance of constellations of small satellites for the ``new space age'', multiple launchers have been developed, or are under development, for transporting such satellites into low Earth orbits inexpensively.
+The Korea Space Launch Vehicle II (\href{https://www.kari.re.kr/eng/contents/176}{KSLV-II}) is able to carry a payload of 1500~kg into a LEO.
+Very recent cost-effective launcher designs include the Isar Aerospace \href{https://www.isaraerospace.com/spectrum}{Spectrum} (1000~kg payload to LEO), the Rocket Factory Augsburg \href{https://www.rfa.space/rfa-one/}{RFA~1} (1300~kg payload to LEO), the Innospace \href{https://www.innospc.com/page/sub01_03_1}{HANBIT-Mini} (1300~kg payload to LEO), and the Korean Agency for Defense Development's \href{https://english.hani.co.kr/arti/english_edition/e_national/1119166}{sea-launched solid-fuel rocket} (up to 1500~kg payload to LEO).
 Any launch site that can target polar orbits (like, e.g., the Naro Space Center in case of KSLV-II) is acceptable.